Gullah: Origin of the Gullah–Geechee people

-The planters left their European or African "rice drivers", or overseers, in charge of the rice plantations.
+Georgia and coastal South Carolina have ideal climates for growing rice, but they also proved to be ideal for the spread of tropical diseases.
+Yellow fever and malaria were introduced by African slaves, and they flourished on the marshy coastal plain, particularly near the flooded rice plantations.
+Slaves possessed a certain amount of innate resistance to these tropical illnesses, but their owners were at great risk.
+When fever broke out in the rainy summer and fall, the white planters abandoned their plantations entirely and shifted their homes away from the rice fields.
+On a daily basis, a small number of white managers oversaw the plantations with the help of several gifted and reliable slaves who served as foremen or "drivers."
+Although there were still not many white people in the area, as the rice plantation system grew and produced more and more revenue, more African slaves were imported.
+South Carolina was unique among the North American colonies in that it had a black majority by 1708.
+In the 1730s, a European visitor to Charlestown made the observation that "Carolina looks more like a negro country than a country settled by white people."

+Compared to slaves in other North American colonies, Gullah slaves in coastal Georgia and South Carolina had radically different living conditions.
+White people and Gullahs did not interact much.
+On the rice plantations, they lived in a mainly secluded community, and because of their numbers and isolation, they were able to preserve a wide variety of African traditional customs.

 These had hundreds of laborers, with African traditions reinforced by new imports from the same regions.
 Over time, the Gullah people developed a creole culture in which elements of African languages, cultures, and community life were preserved to a high degree.
 Their culture developed in a distinct way, different from that of the enslaved African Americans in states such as North Carolina, Virginia, and Maryland, where the enslaved lived in smaller groups, and had more sustained and frequent interactions with whites and British American culture.

-In late 2024 underwater sonar was used to map 45 previously unknown irrigation devices used to control water flow for rice fields in conjunction with earthen dams and levees, developed by the Gullah Geechee over an area of 2,000 acres (800 hectares) of the northern end of Eagles Island, North Carolina, US.
-This provided evidence of the Gullah Geechee engineering and technological skills used for rice cultivation.
+In late 2024 underwater sonar was used to map 45 previously unknown irrigation devices used to control water flow for rice fields in conjunction with earthen dams and levees, developed by the Gullah–Geechee over an area of 2,000 acres (800 hectares) of the northern end of Eagles Island, North Carolina, US.
+This provided evidence of the Gullah–Geechee engineering and technological skills used for rice cultivation.